 This consultation identified that systematic screening of brain injury in patients who were admitted to hospital with major trauma were limited, particularly for people who did not lose consciousness (as measured with the GCS) or had a normal CT scan of the head.

-In total, 65 percent of hospitals surveyed reported that trauma patients were discharged home without an appropriate head injury assessment; in 30 percent of cases, this was a moderate occurrence (one to three patients per month), and in 35 percent it occurred frequently (most weeks).
+In total, 55 percent of hospitals surveyed reported that trauma patients were discharged home without an appropriate head injury assessment; this was a moderate occurrence (one to three patients per month) in 25 percent of cases and a frequent occurrence (most weeks) in 30 percent.
 A total of 40 percent of hospitals reported that they had no systematic processes to identify trauma patients with a TBI.
 Screening for a brain injury was often challenging on weekends and after hours because of staff shortages and a lack of allied health professionals working.

 The presence and duration of PTA is a well-known prognostic indicator of long-term recovery and return to functional independence.
 Severity of TBI is also based on duration of PTA.
 The TBI severity classifications as recognised within ACC criteria are: